GetStream/stream-chat-swift/docusaurus/docs/iOS/common-content/reference-docs/stream-chat-ui/components-properties.md

 ### `messageContentView`

-The view used to display content of the message, i.e. in the channel detail message list.
+The view used to display content of the message, for example in the channel detail message list.

 ``` swift
 public var messageContentView: ChatMessageContentView.Type = ChatMessageContentView.self